gavinsimpson/au-multivariate-stats/README.md

 * [Thursday](https://gavinsimpson.github.io/au-multivariate-stats/computing/04-permutation-tests/permutation-tests.html)

+-->

 ## Objectives of the course

-The aim of the course is to provide an introduction to the analysis of multivariate data arising from observation and experimental studies with the R statistical software.
+The aim of the course is to provide an introduction to the analysis of multivariate data arising from observational and experimental studies with the R statistical software.

 ## Learning outcomes and competences